loudambiance/UsefulWanderingTrader/README.md

 |block_quantity|integer|
 |enabled|boolean|

-## playerheads.yml
+## playerheads.yml, neutralmobheads.yml, passivemobheads.yml, hostilemobheads.yml
-This file controls the configuration of extraheads.
+These files control the configuration of extrahead player heads and mob heads.
 You can add any number of additional player heads by adding new heads in the following format:

 ```
 unique_player_name: